-Ref Standard Producer Guidance 2.14 HACCP 5 At the time of spraying, all sprayer operators must hold an NPTC Certificate of Competence (CoC).
-This CoC must be relevant to the sprayer/applicator and are as follows: PA1: Principles of Safe Handling and Application of Pesticides PA2: Safe Application of Pesticides Using Self Propelled, Mounted, Trailed Horizontal Boom Sprayers PA3: Safe Application of Pesticides Using Variable Geometry Boom or Broadcast Sprayers PA4: Safe Application of Pelleted or Granular Pesticides Using Mounted or Trailed Applicators PA5: Safe Application of Pesticides Using Boat Mounted Equipment PA6: Safe Application of Pesticides using Pedestrian Handheld Equipment PA7: Safe Application of Pesticides from the Air PA8: Safe Mixing and Transferring of Pesticides PA9: Safe Application of Pesticide Mists, Fogs and Smokes PA10: Safe Dipping of Plant Material in Pesticides PA11: Safe Treatment of Seeds with Pesticides 2.15 HACCP 5 All sprayer operators must undergo Continual Professional Development (CPD) during the current year.
-Operators have two options regarding maintaining their CPD: Complete an SQC Sprayer Operator course annually Become a NRoSO member and maintain an annual record of 10 CPD points.
-Please note that attendance on any other sprayer operator course will NOT cover the operator without NRoSO membership.
-Growers who have passed their NPTC exam during the current Scheme year will be granted a year's grace for CPD.
-Growers attending a SQC Sprayer Operator Course which takes place AFTER the scheme assessment will be 'non approved' until the course is complete.
-Once attendance has been confirmed through Ringlink, the grower will be approved.
-This will not affect selling ability for the previous harvest crop.
+Ref Standard Requirements 2.14 Revised HACCP 5 At the time of spraying, all sprayer operators must hold an NPTC Certificate of Competence (CoC).
+This CoC must be relevant to the sprayer/applicator and are as follows: PA1: Principles of Safe Handling and Application of Pesticides PA2: Safe Application of Pesticides Using Self Propelled, Mounted, Trailed Horizontal Boom Sprayers PA3: Safe Application of Pesticides Using Variable Geometry Boom or Broadcast Sprayers PA4: Safe Application of Pelleted or Granular Pesticides Using Mounted or Trailed Applicators PA5: Safe Application of Pesticides Using Boat Mounted Equipment PA6: Safe Application of Pesticides using Pedestrian Handheld Equipment PA7: Safe Application of Pesticides from the Air PA8: Safe Mixing and Transferring of Pesticides PA9: Safe Application of Pesticide Mists, Fogs and Smokes PA10: Safe Dipping of Plant Material in Pesticides PA11: Safe Treatment of Seeds with Pesticides PA12: Safe Application of Pesticides to Plant Material During a Continuous Flow Process PA13: Safe Sub Surface Application of Liquid Pesticides PA-SC: Safe Application of Pesticides Using Specialist Equipment PA-RPM: Responsible Pesticide Management

+Ref Standard Requirements 2.15 Revised HACCP 5 All sprayer operators must undergo Continual Professional Development (CPD) during the current scheme year.
+Operators have two options regarding maintaining their CPD: • Complete a BASIS approved Sprayer Operator Course annually i.e. within the current scheme year OR • Become a NRoSO member and maintain an annual record of 10 CPD points.
+Please note: attendance on any other sprayer operator course i.e. not a BASIS course, will NOT cover the operator without NRoSO membership.
+Sprayer operators who have passed their NPTC exam during the current Scheme year will be granted a year's grace for CPD.
+Sprayer operators attending a BASIS approved Sprayer Operator Course which takes place AFTER the scheme assessment must notify the Certification Body, FIA, on completion of the course.
+2.16 HACCP 5 Standards 2.14 and 2.15 also apply to sprayer contractors and it is the SQC grower's responsibility to have this information available at the time of the assessment.
+Sprayer contractors must hold the relevant NPTC and CPD in line with SQC Standards 2.14 and 2.15.
+2.17 Revised HACCP 5 All trailed, mounted and self propelled sprayers with a boom of over 3 metres, air blast sprayers and aerial sprayers, including those used by contractors, must be tested under the National Sprayer Testing Scheme (NSTS) in line with their requirements.
+These sprayers must be: Tested under NSTS annually If new, application equipment must be tested before use Issued with a NSTS certificate if imported with a mutually recognised foreign test certificate